Technology & Science Education

 Vocational Education Division;

-• Initiating and driving the implementation of national vocational education policies to ensure the availability of human capital for Nigeria’s global economic competitiveness
+• Initiating and driving the implementation of national vocational education policies to ensure the availability of human capital for Nigeria’s global economic competitiveness.

-• Contribute to the preparation and keeping under review the National Master plan for long and short term development of Vocational Education in collaboration with State Local Government, NUC, NBTE, NCCE and other relevant interests
+• Contribute to the preparation and keeping under review the National Master plan for long- and short-term development of Vocational Education in collaboration with State Local Government, NUC, NBTE, NCCE and other relevant interests.

-• Supervising Vocational Enterprise Institutions (VEI’S) under Public Private Partnership arrangements.
+• Supervising Vocational Enterprise Institutions (VEIs) under Public Private Partnership arrangements.

-• Monitoring and advising on the delivery of Vocational Education programmes at basic and secondary education levels nationwide in collaboration with relevant Agencies
+• Monitoring and advising on the delivery of Vocational Education programmes at basic and secondary education levels nationwide in collaboration with relevant Agencies.

-• Ensuring the provision of quality vocational education programmes in Technical Colleges
+• Ensuring the provision of quality vocational education programmes in Technical Colleges.

 • Liaising with relevant parastatals, NBTE, NMC, NERDC, NABTED, NECO, WAEC, on their roles on the development and management of vocational education programmes in schools.